anoop-phoenix/encrypted-search/README.md

 4. When you have finished uploading files to the server, search for word matches by typing in a search word in the second box on the left, and press the  *Search* button.
 This will send the search word to the server wich will search all documents for a matching word, returning the names of the files with matches.

 5. The return dialog will list the files and ask if you would like to download them.
 If you choose download, the files will be sent to the client and then decrypted.

+Notes
+--

+Words and filenames must be no longer than 32 characters, and a search on the empty string will fial.